 Mertens’ Water Monitor

 Mertens’ Water Monitors are rarely seen far from water and are often found climbing on rocks or trees or basking on branches overhanging rivers, creeks and billabongs.
-This amphibious lizard can remain under water for several minutes with the help of a special nostril valve that shuts tightly when the monitor submerges.
+This amphibious lizard can remain underwater for several minutes with the help of a special nostril valve that shuts tightly when the monitor submerges.

 Mertens’ Water Monitors are carnivores, preferring fish, frogs and small mammals but will also eat insects, lizards and carrion.
-These monitors have a very good sense of smell and often digs up prey when foraging for food.
+These monitors have a very good sense of smell and often dig up prey when foraging for food.

 The introduced Cane Toad is a major threat to the Mertens’ Water Monitor, as they compete for food sources.
 Monitors also eat Cane Toads, but can die when they ingest the toxins in the toad’s skin.